VidushiGupta852/EncryptionDecryption/README.md

 - Implementing **RSA encryption** for secure key exchange.
 - Adding **multi-client support** for encrypted file sharing.
 - Enhancing **GUI support** for better usability.

+## License
+This project is licensed under the MIT License.

+## Author
+Developed by Vidushi Gupta